-Sierra Doehr (they/she) is a Filipinx-American who has loved the Saticoy community since moving to Azahar Street in 2011.
+Sierra Doehr (they/she) is a Filipinx-American who owes everything to Saticoy since moving to Azahar Street in 2011.
 Since then, they have found themself at the intersection of food security and racial equity as a health educator and farmer.
-Sierra is currently a Social Justice Fund for Ventura County Fellow and a Vital Village Network Community Food Systems Fellow based out of Boston Medical Center.
+Sierra was a Social Justice Fellow with Social Justice Fund for Ventura County (2021-2023) and a Community Food Systems Fellow with The Vital Village Network (2022-2023).
 Her favorite vegetable is kang kong aka water spinach!

 Matthew Ruiz-Parra, a local resident of Ventura County, started volunteering with Saticoy Food Hub in May 2023.
 He has found himself surrounded by fields and agriculture his entire life, and has always carried a sense of pride with him about farming and farm land history.
 He has previously worked in conventional agriculture, including time as a pesticide handler, but now finds himself as a Food Hub Associate with Saticoy Food Hub, supporting the ever growing need for a true organic and sustainable future for Ag in Ventura County.
 His favorite fruit is a pineapple!